Paulami/feelings-log/README.md

 5. Make a pull request specifying what additions and changes were made
 6. Celebrate the contribution!

-Deployment
-This project is hosted on Github.
-Github renders markdown files.

 Built with
-VS Code
+- VS Code
-Github
+- Github
-Glitch
+- Glitch
-Authors
-Lillian Ritchie
-Code of Conduct
-Please read the CODE OF CONDUCT
+- Authors: Paulami Roychoudhury

 License
-This is README template is licensed according to Attribution 4.0 International (CC BY 4.0)
+- This is README template is licensed according to Attribution 4.0 International (CC BY 4.0)

 This project is built on:
 - Structure: https://github.com/itp-dwd/2020-spring/blob/master/guides/project-development-checklist.md